-Newly discovered letters from Albert Einstein to Marie Curie (who won two Nobel Prizes, NBD) reveals that even female scientists in 1911 had to fight sexist haters.
-Albert tells Marie to ignore the trolls, and in honor of that spirit of perseverence, we're paying respect to Marie and other women who left their mark on modern life through science.
-Proving that physics, wireless technology, and computer programming aren't just traits of a boys' club, and years ahead of their time at that, learn more about the women who showed us that science is the coolest subject of all.
+We're paying respect to Marie Curie and other women who left their mark on modern life through science.
+These women prove that physics, wireless technology, and computer programming aren't just traits of a boys' club and that science is the coolest subject of all.

 A contracted MGM actress, Hedy Lamarr was initially known for her beauty and roles opposite legendary actors including Clark Gable.
 She grew bored of the Hollywood scene and spent her time with science experiments.
 In an effort to help the Allies during World War II, Hedy and a friend presented the US Navy with their patent on a "spread-spectrum radio" designed to guide torpedoes accurately.
 It's now looked at as a precursor to today's wireless technology.

-Seen here in 1925 hard at work in her laboratory at the University of Paris, Marie Curie was the first person to receive two Nobel Prizes, for her contributions in physics and chemistry, and the first woman given the Nobel honor.
+Marie Curie was the first person to receive two Nobel Prizes , for her contributions in physics and chemistry, and the first woman given the Nobel honor.
 Her discovery of the elements radium and polonium are among Marie's lasting legacies, as well as opening doors for women in the sciences and academia.

 Grace M. Hopper